arkwright/vim-whiteboard/README.md

 The Input Buffer is saved in your system's `/tmp` directory.
 Write whatever code you like within the Input Buffer and press `<CR>` to save the buffer and pipe its contents to the appropriate script interpreter.
-In the case of JavaScript, the `node` executable is used.
 After executing, the script's output is displayed in the Output Buffer.

 Execute the `:Whiteboard` command again to close all split windows and return to the layout with which you began!